 Yes, cellulite tends to be passed on through families.
 (Thanks, Mom!)
-But as you’ll see at the end of this article, there are specific strength training exercises that can help reduce the appearance of cellulite on your lower body.
+But as you saw in the beginning of this article, there are specific strength training exercises that can help reduce the appearance of cellulite on your lower body.

 Do Skinny People Get Cellulite?

 Yes!
 Having cellulite doesn’t mean you are overweight.
-Even thin people have it.
+Thin people have it.
 Even models have it.
 (They just have professional air-brushing and spray-tanning!)
 However, if you do happen to be overweight, losing weight can reduce cellulite.

 Related: How To Get A Butt You Will Love

 You may reduce the appearance of cellulite if you’re currently overweight.
 Losing weight will shrink your fat cells and reduce your body fat.
 However, as we’ve pointed out, thin people get cellulite too.
-So shed any extra weight that may be exacerbating your cellulite, but then focus on practical solutions like the strength training exercises at the end of this article that will firm you up head-to-toe.
+So shed any extra weight that may be exacerbating your cellulite, but then focus on practical solutions like the strength training exercises in this article that will firm you up head-to-toe.

 Do Creams or Other Treatments Reduce Cellulite?